elqal3awii/WebSecurity-Academy-with-Python/Cross-site request forgery (CSRF)/CSRF where token is tied to non-session cookie/README.md

 # Hack Steps

 1. Fetch the login page
-2. Extract csrf token, session cookie and csrf key cookie
+2. Extract the csrf token, session cookie and csrf key cookie
 3. Login as wiener
 4. Fetch wiener profile
 5. Extract the csrf token that is needed for email update